 Pillows have become my new best friend.
 Constantly adjusting them under various body parts, behind my back, and even on top of me has gifted me with a new level of comfort.
-Twenty minutes was my time limit on just about anything but I find now that I can sit for hours when I use pillows to change the pressure on any given area.
+Twenty minutes was my time limit on just about anything, but I find now that I can sit for hours when I use pillows to change the pressure on any given area.

 When I am not all cozied-up with pillows, I find it helpful to stand while I work.
 That, too, used to have a twenty-minute time limit until I found this cool gadget through another blogging friend.
-This adjustable laptop stand enables me to adjust the angles of my laptop in seemingly infinite ways so that no one part of my body experiences undo stress.
-Not only is it helpful for standing but I can be flat on my back if I need to, which used to be the only position that offered me freedom from pain even though it was uncomfortable and boring.
+This adjustable laptop stand enables me to adjust the angles of my laptop in seemingly infinite ways so that no one part of my body experiences undue stress.
+Not only is it helpful for standing, but I can be flat on my back if I need to, which used to be the only position that offered me freedom from pain even though it was uncomfortable and mundane.

-Effie has become my personal CBD coach and after months of patiently answering my endless questions, often with a brand new blog post, I have finally begun experimenting with CBD.
+Effie has become my personal CBD coach, and after months of patiently answering my endless questions, often with a brand new blog post, I have finally begun experimenting with CBD.
 Wow, and I thought pillows were good.
-They are but pillows and CBD combined are heavenly bliss.
+They are, but pillows and CBD combined are heavenly bliss.
 Sleep is good!
 In the fifty-plus years of my life, I have never slept this soundly for more than two consecutive nights.

-This blog post has gotten long enough and I don’t want to bore my readers to the point that they never come back.
+This blog post has gotten long enough, and I don’t want to bore my readers to the point that they never come back.

-I hope that someone out there who suffers from chronic pain, the desire for a new career or curiosity about the benefits of CBD oil will find something in this article that will help them in some way.
+I hope that someone out there who suffers from chronic pain, the desire for a new career, or curiosity about the benefits of CBD oil will find something in this article that will help them in some way.